Rabbit litter boxes are gross and messy, hide their toilet so it's not an eye-sore. đ«Łđ©

 3. Modify Regular Furniture ($$$)

-Buy a piece of furniture that you can easily access the litter box from, like a chest or shoe storage bench.
-Carefully cut a hole on the side for access.
-Make sure they are made of rabbit-safe materials and finishes, like untreated kiln dried pine or solid birch or maple with non-toxic finishes.
+Look for furniture that allows easy access to the litter box, like a chest or shoe storage bench.
+Carefully cut a hole in the side for bunny access.
+Just make sure the furniture is made from rabbit-safe materials like untreated kiln-dried pine or solid birch/maple with non-toxic finishes.

 Â